 Van Gogh’s self-portraits

-Vincent painted around 35 self-portraits, and many of them are displayed at the ground floor of the Van Gogh Museum in Amsterdam.
-Some of them are not finished because they were only a way to practice for him.
-And he didn’t really want to sell any of them.
+Although we have only one photo of Van Gogh, we know very well what he looked like from his self-portraits.
+Vincent painted around 35 self-portraits, many of which are displayed on the ground floor of the Van Gogh Museum in Amsterdam.
+Most of them aren’t finished because they were only a way to practice for him.
+So his plan wasn’t to sell any of them.

-I hear you asking: why seeing the copy when there is an original ‘Sunflowers’ at the Van Gogh Museum in Amsterdam?
+I hear you asking: why to see the copy when there is an original ‘Sunflowers’ at the Van Gogh Museum in Amsterdam?
 Well, because this is quite an exceptional reproduction.
-And the only painting there you can touch and smell!
+And the only painting at the museum you can touch and smell.

-Vincent often used thick paint when working on his art, and that was especially the case with the ‘Sunflowers’.
+Vincent often used thick paint when working on his artworks, and that’s especially visible in the Sunflowers.
 This reproduction was created for people with vision impairment.
-But, it’s a great way to feel his art with different senses, too.
+However, it’s also a great way to feel his art with different senses.

 The Potato Eaters